Ironi Kiryat Ata B.C.

-Ironi Kiryat Ata is an Israeli professional basketball club based in Kiryat Ata, a city in the Haifa District of Israel, which currently competes in the Israeli Basketball Premier League.
-The team was founded in 1980, and was promoted to the top division in 2022.

-Their home arena is Ramaz Hall, with a capacity of 1,200 seats.
+Ironi Kiryat Ata is an Israeli professional basketball club based in Kiryat Ata, a city in the Haifa District of Israel.
+The team was founded in 1980 and was promoted to the Israeli Basketball Premier League in 2022, where they currently compete in.
+Their home arena is the Ramaz Hall, with a capacity of 1,200 seats.

 History

 The team was founded in 1980.
 The club played in Ligat HaAl, the top division of Israeli basketball, having been promoted from Liga Leumit at the end of the 2007–08 season.